 Sub-fund units are issued and redeemed on every business day.

-A "business day" is a normal bank business day in Luxembourg (i.e. a day when the banks are open during normal business hours), except for 24 and 31 December, individual, non-statutory days of rest in Luxembourg and days on which stock exchanges in the main countries in which the respective sub-fund invests are closed, or on which 50% or more of the investments of the sub-fund cannot be adequately valued.
+A "business day" is a normal bank business day in Luxembourg (i.e. a day when the banks are open during normal business hours), except for 2 January, 24 and 31 December; individual, non-statutory days of rest in Luxembourg and Switzerland; and/or customary holidays in countries with stock exchanges and markets used to value over half of the sub-fund's net assets.